RenanLeznew/USP-LaTeX/README.md

 If everything goes as expected, this repository shall be updated (at least) monthly.😀

+Recently, I've been using Github Actions to upload the PDF's to a Google Drive Folder [Click Here to Access It](https://drive.google.com/drive/u/2/folders/1aS3fF7XhO1DM_PM8ZS4mqTBwxi8FWGoc).
+I also plan to include an english translated version of all the PDF's, though that will take a long time.
 ## Items Included Here (By year) ✒️📜
 ### First Year Ⅰ
 - [🚀Calculus 1](https://github.com/RenanLeznew/USP-LaTeX/tree/master/Calculus1)